Recoskie/JDasm/docs/Basics.md

 <br />

 This is called a hex editor.
-It lets you read what the raw binary data is in files, or the entire disk, and allows you to even change it's binary data.
+It lets you read what the raw binary data is in files or the entire disk and allows you to even change its binary data.

 <br />